-If you are an employee and a student or colleague has disclosed that they were a victim of sexual assault or relationship violence, your response and support can make a big difference.
+If you are an employee and a student or colleague has disclosed that they experienced sexual assault or relationship violence, your response and support can make a big difference.
 MSU recognizes the complexities associated with fulfilling your mandatory reporting obligations as an employee while offering support and maintaining the relationship you have built with the student or colleague.
-To that end, the university has created the Mandatory Reporting Guide in order to provide employees with information to aid you in navigating the process.
+To assist, the University created the Mandatory Reporting Guide to assist employees in navigating the process.

-Unless identified as a confidential source below, all University employees are obligated to promptly report incidents of sexual harassment, sexual violence, sexual misconduct, stalking, and relationship violence that:
+Unless identified as a confidential source below, all University employees are obligated to promptly report incidents of sexual harassment, sexual violence, sexual misconduct, sexual exploitation, stalking, and relationship violence that:

-- > Are observed or learned about in their professional capacity; and - Involve a member of the university community or occurred at a university-sponsored event or on university property.
-WHAT TO REPORT
+- Are observed or learned about in their professional capacity; and - > Involve a member of the university community or occurred at a university-sponsored event or on university property.